Vxtzq/annot-tool-GUI/README.md

 # Troubleshooting
 If an Error pops up when the app is oppened, it is possible to report it by clicking the text underneath.
+Feel free to create an issue for problems/questions.

 # Dataset types
 Two dataset types are supported :